DavidManda/QuIPv/Portfolio A/Project requirements.md

     1. Firstly they'll need to have conducted some sort of work that needs to have its impact assessed.
     1. The client then must contact BSDR to create with a bespoke solution to assessing the impact of their work.
     1. The client will then wait for the report which will detail drivers of change, the client can then themselves determine the impact of their work done.
+    1. The client will also receive a log in for our product so they can see a dynamic version of the visualisation of the drivers of change.
     1. Alternative path would be being a client that doesn't need to assess impact of specific work, but would make use of already documented drivers of change.

 -----

 ### Main Goal

 The main goal of the project is to decrease the time and effort needed to create visualisations for causal chain analysis.
+The current method of using MicroStrategy is slow, clunky and produces a low quality visualisation.
+Additionally there is no way of saving the visualisation between sessions, meaning progress is lost, this progress is also reset when filtering by respondent count.
-In order to achieve this, we need to provide a web applicationn.
+In order to achieve this, we need to provide a web application.

 We will take the following steps to achieve this goal:
 - Allow user to upload projects in the form of csv files